bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### workflow-editor

-With this [plugin](https://github.com/bitrise-io/bitrise-workflow-editor.git) you can configure your builds' bitrise.yml config locally.
+With this [plugin](https://github.com/bitrise-io/bitrise-workflow-editor.git) you can configure your builds' `bitrise.yml` config locally.

-Learn how to [install and start the offline Workflow Editor]() and [how to download your build's bitrise.yml file to your computer](/builds/bitrise-yml-online/#editing-and-downloading-bitriseyml-online).
+{% include message_box.html type="info" title="offline Workflow Editor" content="Learn how to [install and start the offline Workflow Editor]() and [how to download your build's bitrise.yml file to your computer](/builds/bitrise-yml-online/#editing-and-downloading-bitriseyml-online)."%}

 ## iOS code signing tool

 ### codesigndoc

-This is your friendly iOS Code Signing Doctor.
+Your friendly iOS Code Signing Doctor.

-{% include message_box.html type="info" title="Find out more on codesigndoc" content="Check out its [GitHub page](https://github.com/bitrise-io/codesigndoc) and see how it helps you to sign your iOS project.
+{% include message_box.html type="info" title="Find out more on codesigndoc" content="Check out its [GitHub page](https://github.com/bitrise-io/codesigndoc) and see how it helps you sign your iOS project.

 * [Collecting and exporting code signing files with codesigndoc](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/)
 * [Device testing for iOS]()"%}